Pathway to Physician Assistant

 - Pass the Physician Assistant National Certifying Exam (PANCE)

 - Begin practicing as a licensed Physician Assistant

-According to the Bureau of Labor Statistics, employment of Physician Assistant is expected to grow by 39 percent from 2008 to 2018, much faster than the average for all occupations.
-The median annual wages of Medical Technologists were $81,230 in May 2008.
-The middle 50 percent earned between $68,210 and $97,070.
-(Reference: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, Physician Assistants, on the Internet here (visited May 23, 2013).
+According to the Bureau of Labor Statistics, employment of Physician Assistant is expected to grow by 31 percent from 2018 to 2028, much faster than the average for all occupations.
+The median annual wages of Medical Technologists were $108,610 in May 2018.
+(Reference: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Physician Assistants, on the Internet here (visited Feb 20, 2020).